Jerry-lzy/M2R-Gillespie-algorithm-for-stochastic-biochemical-systems/README.md

 Case 5: Gene expression

 Here we first attempt the reference's way of degradation, and attempt some numbers which can apply on other Case.
 And make some Figures for each cases.
+Then we compare the analytical solution with the SSA simulation result for the Case2 Birth_death.

 Rererence: